whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] General
 1. On "Public Tales", click "Run" on LIGO tale (Copy on Launch)
+1. Select the "..." menu, confirm "View Logs" is not present
 1. Select "Run Tale" to start the instance
 1. Confirm you are redirected to the Run page
    1. Confirm that the Run panel displays the Tale image, title, and author
    1. Confirm that the Run page displays the Interact, Files, Metadata and Share tabs
    1. Confirm that Interact tab is displayed by default
    1. Confirm notification panel displays and progression is correct
+   1. Select "..." > View Logs, confirm that they display
 1. Select the "..." menu.
-   1. Confirm that menu options exist for "Rebuild Tale", "Restart Tale", "Save Tale Version", "Recorded Run", "Duplicate Tale", "Publish Tale", "Export Tale", "Connect to Git Repository..."
+   1. Confirm that menu options exist for "View Logs", "Rebuild Tale", "Restart Tale", "Save Tale Version", "Recorded Run", "Duplicate Tale", "Publish Tale", "Export Tale", "Connect to Git Repository..."
    1. Confirm that the "Read the docs" link displays https://wholetale.readthedocs.io/en/latest/users_guide/run.html in a new tab or window (stable is for production)
    1. Confirm that the "View Fullscreen" link displays the Run panel in full screen